dgroomes/my-software/README.md

 instructions on exporting the settings to a `settings.zip` file.
 Then, unzip `settings.zip` and commit the individual settings files to version control as desired (e.g. `settings/keymaps/mycustomkeymap.xml`, `settings/templates/mycustomlivetemplates.xml`).

+### `karabiner/`

+My configuration for the amazing tool *Karabiner-Elements* <https://github.com/tekezo/Karabiner-Elements>.

+### `starship/`

+My config file for Starship <https://github.com/starship/starship>
+> The minimal, blazing-fast, and infinitely customizable prompt for any shell!